scalar-labs/scalardl/docs/authentication.md

             * Used for identifying a client.
         * `scalar.dl.client.entity.identity.hmac.secret_key`
             * Used for signing a request.
-            * A secret key should be a random long enough value (e.g., 32-character length hex string).
+            * A secret key should be a random, lengthy value (e.g., 32-character length hex string).
         * `scalar.dl.client.entity.identity.hmac.key_version`
     * Ledger-side properties
       * `scalar.dl.ledger.authentication.method` (set to `hmac`)